-Modification of the statutes and the dissolution of the Association are exclusively within the competence of an extraordinary general assembly.
+Modification of the by-laws and the dissolution of the Association are exclusively within the competence of an extraordinary general assembly.

-Any modification of the statutes may only be decided upon on a proposal of the Executive committee or of two thirds of the members comprising the General Assembly.
+Any modification of the by-laws may only be decided upon on a proposal of the Executive committee or of two thirds of the members comprising the General Assembly.

 The dissolution of ALAI may only be pronounced upon by an extraordinary general assembly specially summoned for this purpose by the Executive committee which cannot on a first summoning validly debate this question unless at least half its members are present or represented.